Little Hawkeye Conference: History

 Indianola High School explored the option of leaving the Central Iowa Metro League to join the league, however, in June 2010, the Indianola School Board voted unanimously to stay in the CIML.
 Indianola is still a 4A school, but is seeing its enrollment figures drop and is now the smallest school in the CIML.
 In late 2012, Dallas Center–Grimes was admitted into the league as its eighth member for the 2013–14 school year.
 However, membership reverted to seven for the 2014–15 school year, as Knoxville moved to the South Central Conference.
 Indianola then joined the Conference from the CIML for the 2016–17 school year.
 Grinnell left for the WaMac Conference in 2023.

 Although primarily a Class 3A league – that is, in sports where the state's high school athletic associations use four classes of enrollment for its post-season competitions, with Class 4A being the largest - for much of its existence, the addition of Indianola (whose enrollment solidly placed it as a Class 4A school) and the recent growth of Norwalk and Dallas Center-Grimes have changed the dynamic.
 Norwalk was classed 4A for the first time in 2020, while Dallas Center-Grimes followed suit in 2022; Newton has fluctuated between Class 3A and 4A at times since joining the Little Hawkeye.

 On April 21, 2025, Ames Community School District school board voted to leave the Iowa Alliance Conference and join the Little Hawkeye.
-They will be the 8th member starting in the 2026-2027 school year.
+They will be the 8th member starting in the 2026–2027 school year.

-On June 6, 2025, Des Moines Christian School announced that they had officially accepted an invitation to join the Little Hawkeye Conference as their 9th member for the 2026-2027 school year.
+On June 6, 2025, Des Moines Christian School announced that they had officially accepted an invitation to join the Little Hawkeye Conference as their 9th member for the 2026–2027 school year.
 Des Moines Christian currently competes in the West Central Activities Conference.

+On December 16, 2025, Pella Community School District school board voted unanimously to leave the Little Hawkeye Conference to join the Raccoon River Conference for the 2027–2028 school year.
+They will essentially be replacing Carroll Community School District as they depart the Raccoon River Conference for the Hawkeye 10 Conference.

+It was announced on April 27, 2026 that Oskaloosa Community School District would be leaving the Little Hawkeye Conference for the Southeast Conference for the 2028-2029 school year.